ishakmohmed/Fair-Burger/README.md

 iOS Users:

-Head over to following link and scan the QR code from your phone using any preferred way to scan QR codes.
+Head over to following link and scan the QR code from your phone using any preferred way to scan QR codes: https://expo.io/@ishakmohmed/fairburger?release-channel=staging

 ### [2] Demo Credentials (also included in login page)
 * Email: masteruser@email.com